Analysis | When did Matt Gaetz know?

 That's not what Carlson asked.
 He asked when Gaetz knew about the investigation.
 Gaetz's response did provide an answer to some extent: pretty clearly before March 16.

 But when?
-Another story published by the Times on Tuesday suggests that it might have been back in January when Gaetz reportedly asked President Donald Trump for a pardon.
+Another story published by the Times on Tuesday suggests that it may have been in January when Gaetz reportedly asked President Donald Trump for a pardon.

 “In the final weeks of Mr. Trump’s term,” the paper reports, Gaetz “privately asked the White House for blanket pre-emptive pardons for himself and unidentified congressional allies for any crimes they may have committed, according to two people told of the discussions.”